 Well even the expansion of the store, the third store, that was Christine.
 She arranged the architect, she arranged the contractors.
 The other one before that I did, but the third one she did.

 I tell you I was the boss for 50 years.
 I mean the writing’s on the wall.
 This way they’re putting their effort into something that’s theirs with the full support of their mother and father, and their uncle.
 We’re both out now.
 I go in Tuesday, he goes in Wednesday now, just to keep the fingers in the pot.

 We have over 2000 items.
 See, like in the new place they’re gonna sell most of the stuff they can import directly.
 And they’re trying to bring in other, like olive oil.
 They’re bringing some high end olive oil from Lebanon.
 We have it at the store but the Millenials are different than the rest of us and they’re trying to appeal to them.
-They’re realizing that’s the future of their business, so they have to reach out to them and do what they can to make it work.

 So I’m glad that a younger group is working on that.
 Even for them social media is late in their life but still better now then waiting to get to my age when you have no interest in it anymore.